zbraniecki/l20n.js/docs/builtins.rst

 ===================

 Functions may (but don't have to) accept positional and keyword arguments.
-Some parameters are only available to developers passing the Function as an argument.
+Some keyword parameters are only available to developers and cannot be used inside of FTL translations.
+Instead they can be set on external arguments passed into translations by the developer.
 See the reference below for more information about the arguments accepted for each built-in function.